 His second project, tentatively titled Reclaiming the Land: African American and Indigenous Solidarities in a White Republic, assesses a political problem raised in pursuit of full citizenship: how can marginalized and dominated groups claim the rights and privileges of citizenship when those have been the very tools of exclusion and domination?
 By considering African American and indigenous imaginaries about control over land, he reconstructs the ways that political projects undertaken by members of both groups—the quest for land by African American freed people and the assertion of sovereignty by indigenous tribes—became processes of conscripting potential citizens into ongoing structures of domination.
 Alongside these fraught projects of appropriation, Larry uncovers a conception of reclamation that has the potential to ground bonds of solidarity between dominated groups while challenging oppressive conditions of political membership.

 Larry's work has been supported by grants from the Center for the Study of Race, Politics, and Culture and the Social Science Research Center at the University of Chicago as well as the Salvatori Center for the Study of Individual Freedom in the Modern World at Claremont McKenna College.
-His writing can be found in American Political Thought and the Chicago Sun-Times.
+His writing can be found in the peer-reviewed journal American Political Thought and the Chicago Sun-Times.